Understanding the NIST Risk Management Framework: A Comprehensive Guide

 Who does NIST RMF apply to?

 NIST RMF can be applied to any type of organization.
-In addition to federal agencies, state, local, and tribal governments and private sector organizations across industries are encouraged to use this voluntary framework to better manage security and privacy risks.
+In addition to federal agencies, state, local, and tribal governments, private sector organizations across industries are encouraged to use this voluntary framework to better manage security and privacy risks.

 The benefits of implementing the NIST RMF